alonisser/Intro-webpack-pywebIL/presentation.md

 # webpack + babel

-* Babel: previously 6to5.
-Hottest transpiler currently.
+* [Babel](https://babeljs.io/): previously 6to5.
+Probably the most common transpiler currently.

 * presets are not a webpack feature!
 It's babel